Skip to main content

 Additionally, by no later than January 1, 2024, municipalities must notify the Tennessee Ethics Commission, either in writing or via email, of the primary person responsible for administering and enforcing the municipality’s ethical standards.
 The municipality must also provide the commission with the person’s contact information, including the person’s business address, phone number, and email address.
 Any change in such responsibility must be reported to the ethics commission within thirty (30) calendar days of such change.

-Here you will find additional information, including contact information, for Tennessee Ethics Commission.
+Additional information is available, including contact information, from Tennessee Ethics Commission.